grobian/carbon-c-relay/carbon-c-relay.md

     cause a non-desired flood of metrics e.g. when used on each and every host locally.

+  * `-S`:
+    Enable iostat-like mode where every second the current state of statistics are reported.
+This implies submission mode `-s`.

   * `-t`:
     Test mode.
 This mode doesn't do any routing at all, but instead reads input from stdin and prints what actions would be taken given the loaded